-- 1. When you run an IPython cell and then run another IPython cell there is a delay between runs; the effect is similar to inserting splash:wait calls at the beginning of each cell. - 2.
-Regardless of sandbox settings, scripts in IPython notebook are not sandboxed.
+- 1. When you run a notebook cell and then run another notebook cell there is a delay between runs; the effect is similar to inserting splash:wait calls at the beginning of each cell. - 2.
+Regardless of sandbox settings, scripts in Jupyter notebook are not sandboxed.
 Usually it is not a problem, but some functions may be unavailable in HTTP API if sandbox is enabled.